-- Definitions of concepts and terms - Identification of the various theories related to the problem statement - Synthesis/Summary of the various theories that make up the framework - Relevant empirical studies - Main theories utilized when discussing results - Derivation of hypotheses from the theoretical framework and literature review - A summary of what has been discussed to tie the knots between the problem, the theoretical framework, and the research questions and/or hypotheses.
+- Definitions of concepts and terms - Identification of the various theories related to the problem statement - Synthesis/Summary of the various theories that make up the framework - Relevant empirical studies - Main theories utilized when discussing results - Derivation of hypotheses from the theoretical framework and literature review - Refinement of research questions in light of the theoretical and conceptual framework. - A summary of what has been discussed to tie the knots between the problem, the theoretical framework, and the research questions and/or hypotheses.